pabloviquez/til/networking/certificate-chain.md

 2. The server certificate was issued to the actual URL
 3. The certificate can be verified agains the company who issue the certificate in the first place

-So the certificate chain is used for that, which means that, the server will return the certificate chain in the response so the browser can validate the certicate.
+So this is what the certificate chain is used for, which means that, the server will return the certificate chain in the response so the browser can validate the certicate.

 **And that's exactly what I'm looking for**